 Peer Community in Evolutionary Biology (PCI Evol Biol) has been launched in January 2017.
-It is a community of 350 recommenders playing the role of editors who recommend unpublished preprints based on peer-reviews to make them complete, reliable and citable articles, without the need for publication in ‘traditional’ journals.
+It is a community of 400 recommenders playing the role of editors who recommend unpublished articles based on peer-reviews to make them complete, reliable and citable articles, without the need for publication in ‘traditional’ journals.
 Evaluation and recommendation by PCI Evol Biol are free of charge.
-When a recommender decides to recommend a preprint, he/she writes a recommendation text that is published along with all the editorial correspondence (reviews, recommender's decisions, authors’ replies) by PCI Evol Biol.
-The preprint itself is not published by PCI Evol Biol; it remains in the preprint server where it has been posted by the authors.
+When a recommender decides to recommend an article, he/she writes a recommendation text that is published along with all the editorial correspondence (reviews, recommender's decisions, authors’ replies) by PCI Evol Biol.
+The article itself is not published by PCI Evol Biol; it remains in the preprint server where it has been posted by the authors.
 PCI Evol Biol recommenders can also recommend, but to a lesser extent, postprints.

 PCI Evol Biol is the first community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

 PCI Evol Biol is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
 It is, of course, possible, for authors to then submit their recommended article to a traditional journal, but this is not the goal of PCI Evol Biol.

 PCI Evol Biol is stimulating: it recommends remarkable articles.

 PCI Evol Biol is free: there are no fees associated with the evaluation process, and no charge for access to the comments and recommendations.
 The website is freely accessible.